 </Project>

-That all you need to create a .NET Core global tool, now we can publish it!
+That's all you need to create a .NET Core global tool.
+Now you can publish it!

-A tool is just a package NuGet, so to publish the tool and make it available to everyone, you just need to publish the NuGet package as any other NuGet package.
+A tool is just a NuGet package, so to make it available to everyone, you publish it the same way as any other NuGet package.

 First, you need to get an API key on nuget.org: https://www.nuget.org/account/apikeys.